-- Advocate with integrity in a caring, ethical, reverent manner to promote the holistic well-being of the individual, family, and groups within diverse communities. - Integrate scientific knowledge, skills, clinical reasoning and evidence-based practice for decision making to provide safe, innovative, quality care. - Exemplify the core values and ethical behaviors of the professional nurse. - Engage in the pursuit of knowledge to achieve excellence in practice.
+- EPSLO.1 Advocate with integrity by addressing social determinants of health to promote the holistic well-being of the individual, family, and groups. - EPSLO.2 Integrate scientific knowledge, skills, clinical judgement, and evidence-based practice to improve client outcomes across the lifespan. - EPSLO.3 Exemplify the core values and ethical behaviors of the professional nurse. - EPSLO.4 Apply principles of diversity, equity, and inclusion to foster acceptance, awareness, and advocacy across all communities and cultures.